tytydraco/yessleep/out/My_sister_was_abducted_by_a_podcast_host.md

 *“*Sarah?
-Sarah Williams?
 Reporter girl, right?
 I remember her.
 She came by to ask me a few questions.”
 He started, leaning forward in his chair a little, “She had a few questions about my work.
 Just asking me… well, I mean, how much do you know?”